aganm/yarnspin/docs/programmer.md

     2. Increase frametime counter.
     3. Process mouse and keyboard inputs within CRT emulator coordinates and within application window coordinates.
     4. Render the frame to GPU with modern OpenGL calls.
-    5. Do one more game state simulation step.
+    5. Do one more game state simulation step with `game_update` function from game.h.
     6. Check for game exit requests.
     7. If the game is in debug mode, draw "debug" in the corner of the window.
     8. If the game is about to exit, clear the screen.